-Federal Reserve payment system crashes
+Federal Reserve payment system crashed, service restored hours later

+Outage impacted banks, brokers, mortgage lenders, and their ability to transfer funds in large and small sums

-The Federal Reserve's system that allows wire money transfers has crashed with intermittent disruptions.
+The Federal Reserve's system that allows wire money transfers crashed with intermittent disruptions for about two hours on Wednesday.

-Customers, which include banks, brokers and mortgage lenders, may not be able to transfer funds.
+The outage impacted customers, which include banks, brokers and mortgage lenders, and their ability to transfer funds in large and small sums.

 "A Federal Reserve operational error resulted in disruption of service in several business lines.
 We are restoring services and are communicating with all Federal Reserve Financial Services customers about the status of operations," Richmond Federal Reserve spokesperson Jim Strader said in a statement to FOX Business.